joldenb/wdi-orientation/README.md

 **Family/Free time** The course moves fast, and it will take a lot of time, but don't feel bad if you need to take time for family or just take a break.
 You'll usually find you can make more progress when you come back from that break.

 <!--
-[comment]: <> (These things are important and if you can work through a good balance of the three first assessments and staying focused on the coursework, you'll make more progress than just trying to push through trying to get all the coursework done.
-Also help with your other Developers in recognizing when they might need to devote more time to the first three assessments)
+[comment]: <> (These things are important and if you can work through a good balance of these pieces and staying focused on the coursework, you'll make more progress than just trying to push through to get all the coursework done.
+Also help with your other Developers in recognizing when they might need to devote more time to these pieces)
 -->

 <!--10:15 5 minutes -->